Identifying the Antichrist: Seven Myths Not To Fall For

 The other big problem with this theory is that Daniel says that the Antichrist is of “the people...who will destroy the city and sanctuary” (Dan 9:26).
 History shows that the Roman Empire were the “people” who did this.
 Daniel says the prince comes from this same people.
 In other words, he's European, just like his chief type Antiochus Epiphanes IV, a Greek, was (despite revisionist history to the contrary claiming he was Syrian).

 Daniel 8 also points to a European Antichrist.
 It says the “Little Horn” will emerge from a land that it situated so that the Antichrist will have to move southeast in order to take the beautiful land, or Israel (Dan 8:9).
 Reversing that, it would mean he comes from a land northwest of Israel.
-If you draw a line northwest from Israel, you go through Greece (where Antiochus came from) and Western Europe, including, interestingly enough, Great Britain.
+If you draw a line northwest from Israel, you go through Greece (where Antiochus came from) and Western Europe, until you end at Great Britain.
 Syria is north of Israel, so it does not fit.
 The Antichrist is not likely to be Syrian, but he could very well be a Brit.

 Myth #7: The Antichrist Will Be Muslim

-Related to the Assyrian Antichrist is yet another teaching on the source of the Antichrist.
-This time, oddly enough, it identifies the religion of the Antichrist.
+This is another theory that is more popular among Messianic beleivers.
+Oddly enough, it identifies the religion of the Antichrist.
 It's no wonder why this is popular now.
 Just as the early popular idea of who the Antichrist might be, Emperor Nero, was influenced heavily by current events, so is this one.
 Islam is on the rise and has many Bible believers, both in Judaism and Christianity, worried.
 We naturally look for the Antichrist in what we already consider the present evil.
-But that is not the right way to go about interpreting prophecy.
-When you have a hammer, everything looks like a nail.
+But that is not the safest way to go about interpreting prophecy.

 As a result, some of the evidence for this theory can be downright laughable.
 One teacher suggests that word for “allah” in Arabic is found in a Greek manuscript of Revelation 13 where 666 is written.
-Yes, Arabic in the Greek.
+Arabic in the Greek?
 It's a bold claim that has persisted since it takes someone with access to and understanding of Greek NT manuscripts to debunk.
-To see the video teaching this claim or its sound debunking, visit this page http://barthsnotes.wordpress.com/2009/07/06/islamic-anti-christ-claim-revisited/
+To see the video teaching this claim or its sound debunking, visit this page http://barthsnotes.wordpress.com/2009/07/06/islamic-anti-christ-claim-revisited/.

 However, the main problem with this theory is in the fact already shown that the Antichrist is going to prop himself up as God (2Th 2:4).
 That's not very compatible with the belief of Muslims that Allah is God.
 If you want the best verse on the “religion” of the Antichrist, here it is: